coderefinery/manuals/lesson-design.md

 Once you are done, update maintainer's and instructor's guides.

 ## Exercise types

 The main point of different exercises types is to have some which have lower cognitive load on the learner than just "do it from scratch yourself".

 One of your other primary goals should be to make your exercises *relevant*.
-Abstract will lead to disconnection, but if they relate to the real world.
+Abstract will lead to disconnection.
+Connect the exercises to the real world.
 Also, can you tell a complete story with exercises?